 Who May be Present at Closed Hearings?

-Section 179 of the Crime and Corruption Act provides:
+Section 179 of the Act states:

 - The presiding officer conducting a closed hearing may give a direction about who may be present at the hearing.